Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Iris: Asymmetry Adapter

-If you want to use an asymmetric texture with a symmetric model, a symmetric texture with an asymmetric model, or an asymmetric catchlight map, add the constant with ID `0x5E3ABDFB`.
+If you want to use an asymmetric texture with a symmetric model, a symmetric texture with an asymmetric model, or an asymmetric catchlight map, add the constant with ID `0x5E3ABDFB` *(in 733+: Asymmetry Adapter)*.

 - The first value works in the same way as the value for the skin asymmetry adapter ;
 - The second value must be 0 if your catchlight map is symmetric, 1 if it's asymmetric.